abadid/cmsc424-spring2018/project2/README.md

 `finaltab2`

-Fortunately, the existence of SQL functions makes it easier to write these transformations.
+Fortunately, the existence of PL/pgSQL procedural language makes it easier to write these transformations.

-**Part II**: Write a SQL function to generate `finaltab2`.
+**Part II**: Write a PL/pgSQL function to generate `finaltab2`.

 In the following links, you’ll find some useful SQL function examples to get started: <br />
 1. https://www.postgresql.org/docs/8.0/static/plpgsql.html <br />